The best Black Friday deals 2018

 £1,099.99 £799 at Currys

 This accomplished 2-in-1 device from Lenovo comes with an 8th gen Intel Core i5 processor, 8GB RAM and 256GB SSD for speedy performance, plus a 1080p touchscreen display for using the laptop as a tablet.
-Currys has taken a huge £300.99 off the usual asking price for Black Friday.View Deal
+Currys has taken a huge £300.99 off the usual asking price for Cyber Monday.View Deal

 HP Envy x360